TMZ: TMZ on TV

 On September 10, 2007, TMZ launched an accompanying television series, TMZ on TV.
 The syndicated television program airs Monday through Fridays.

 In the United States, the show airs in various timeslots on stations of varying network affiliation (primarily on Fox stations), mainly either in early primetime or after late local newscasts, with an hour-long 'best-of' program compiling select stories from the weekday broadcasts airing on weekends.
 The show covers stories similar to those found on the website and TMZ Live, with the main difference being that TMZ on TV largely delivers its stories in a humorous manner whereas a mix of humorous and serious news stories appear on the website and companion web/television series.
-TMZ offers viewers the option of being able to view the two most recent episodes of the program on TMZ.com after the episode's original airdate (being available for viewing for two days after the broadcast on weekdays and three days after the original broadcast on weekends).
+TMZ lets viewers see the two most recent episodes of the program on TMZ.com after the episode's original airdate (being available for viewing for two days after the broadcast on weekdays and three days after the original broadcast on weekends).

-Chris Persell, of TVWeek.com, stated that the show is a "complement [to] the website, with news updates added to later airings of the show".
-Levin and Jim Paratore served as executive producers to the show, and the on-air cast originally included Teresa Strasser, John Fugelsang, Ben Mankiewicz and Michael Hundgen.
+Chris Persell, of TVWeek.com, called the show a "complement [to] the website, with news updates added to later airings of the show".
+Levin and Jim Paratore served as executive producers to the show, and the on-air cast originally included Teresa Strasser, John Fugelsang, Ben Mankiewicz, and Michael Hundgen.
 David Bianculli of The New York Daily News strongly criticized the television show, its topics, and what he sees as its reporters' tactics and lack of professionalism.

 Dax Chat

 Dax Chat is a live chat program on Ustream hosted by TMZ clip clearance producer Dax Holt.
-In the broadcasts, Holt talks to "Chizzlers" about celebrity gossip and articles that have been posted on the TMZ website.
+In the broadcasts, Holt talks to "Chizzlers" about celebrity gossip and articles on the TMZ website.

 TMZ Sports

-As early as 2009, Levin was rumored to be interested in creating a TMZ branded sports site.
+As early as 2009, Levin was rumored to be interested in creating a TMZ-branded sports site.
 The site was initially expected to launch in March 2010 but those plans did not see fruition.
 It eventually launched as a branded section on the main TMZ website in June 2013.
 Premiere Networks launched a daily TMZ Sports radio show in October 2013.
 A television show began testmarketing on select regional Fox stations in January 2014.
-It then aired during the 2014/2015 seasons on Reelz under name TMZ Hollywood Sports.
+It then aired during the 2014/2015 seasons on Reelz under the name TMZ Hollywood Sports.
 On November 9, 2015, the series reverted to being known as TMZ Sports and moved to Fox Sports 1.
 TMZ Sports is co-hosted by TMZ Sports Executive Producer Michael Babcock, WNBA player Renee Montgomery, and former WWE Superstar and NFL player, Mojo Muhtadi.